praveek/launch.en/help/extension-reference/web/marketo-munchkin-extension/marketo-munchkin-release-notes.md

 ---
-title: Marketo Munchkin Extension Release Notes
+title: Release Notes for the Marketo Munchkin Extension
-seo-title: Marketo Munchkin Extension Release Notes in Adobe Experience Platform Launch
-description: Marketo Munchkin Extension Release Notes in Adobe Experience Platform Launch
+description: The latest release notes for the Marketo Munchkin extension in Adobe Experience Platform Launch.
-seo-description: Marketo Munchkin Extension Release Notes in Adobe Experience Platform Launch
 ---

-# Marketo Munchkin Extension Release Notes
+# Marketo Munchkin Extension release notes

 ## December 2, 2020